Chris Goulding

-Christopher James Goulding (born 24 October 1988) is an Australian professional basketball player for Paris Basketball of the LNB Pro A. He is also contracted with Melbourne United of the National Basketball League (NBL).
+Christopher James Goulding (born 24 October 1988) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
 He made his debut in the NBL in 2006 as a development player with the Brisbane Bullets, going on to play for the Perth Wildcats and Gold Coast Blaze, before settling in Melbourne.
-In the NBL, Goulding is a three-time championship winner and a two-time All-NBL First Team honouree.
-He also won the league's scoring title in 2014 and claimed Grand Final MVP honours in 2018.
-Goulding is a regular with the Australian Boomers, but he also holds a British passport thanks to his father, which allowed him to play as a local in Spain and Italy between 2014 and 2016.
+In the NBL, Goulding is a three-time championship winner and a three-time All-NBL First Team honouree.
+He also won the league's scoring title in 2014 and claimed grand final MVP honours in 2018.
+Goulding is a regular with the Australian Boomers, but he also holds a British passport.

 Early life

-Goulding was born Launceston, Tasmania.
+Goulding was born in Launceston, Tasmania.
 He attended West Launceston Primary School and spent a lot of time around Australian rules football thanks to his father Steve who played professionally for North Melbourne and Claremont.
 He first started playing basketball recreationally while in Launceston, and upon moving to Queensland with his family as an 8-year-old, he began to play it competitively.
 In Brisbane, he continued primary school at Gumdale State School and then attended secondary school at Brisbane State High School.
 He graduated from Brisbane State High in 2005.
 As a junior, he played for the Southern Districts Spartans.